peterhychan/Udacity-FrontEndDevelopment/project-arcade-game/README.md

 To play the game, simply download the repository and open `index.html` by any Internet browser..

-## Project contents

-The project is structured as followed:

-* main folder contains the actual index.html page with the game, README and other files.
-* `/css` folder contains the styling of the page
-* `/js` folder contains the javascript file describing the mechanics of the game
-* `/img` folder contains the images used for the game

 ## Bugs

 The game is still under-development as the game will continue as long as the player does not close the browser manually.